Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/Setup.md

 ### For MacOS

-Due to an incompatability issue of the latest Julia (1.4) and TensorFlow 1.x, please download and install Julia 1.3 from [here](https://julialang.org/downloads/oldreleases/#v131_dec_30_2019).
+Due to an incompatability issue of the latest Julia (1.4) and TensorFlow 1.x, please download and install Julia 1.3 from the [official website](https://julialang.org/downloads/oldreleases/#v131_dec_30_2019).

 After installation, Julia-1.3 will appear in your `Application` folder.
 Open the Julia application and you will see the Julia prompt